minqiaowang/hybrid-adg/deploy-adg-asm/deploy-adg-asm.md

 The standby database can be created from the active primary database.

-1. Switch to **grid** user, create pdb directory in ASM, Replace `ORCL_nrt1d4` with your standby db unique name.
+1. Switch to **grid** user, create pdb directory in ASM, Replace `ORCL_NRT1D4` with your standby db unique name using capital letters.
 If the directory exist, ignore the error.

 ```
 grid@dbstby ~]$ asmcmd